Dual Credit Options

 Additional information about the 1818 program can be found on the SLU website: http://www.slu.edu/1818

-Southwestern Illinois College (SWIC): Students have the opportunity to earn college credit, at no cost, for some of the courses they take in our business department.
-This courses would not transfer to a four-year institution under the IL Articulation Agreement.
-However, they can be used to complete Associates degree and certificate program in related fields at SWIC and may transfer to other technical institutions.
+Southwestern Illinois College (SWIC): Students have the opportunity to earn college credit, at no cost, for some of the courses offered at FCHS.
+The business course would not transfer to a four-year institution under the IL Articulation Agreement.
+However, it can be used to complete Associates degree and certificate program in related fields at SWIC and may transfer to other technical institutions.
 The math course is transferable to four-year institutions.

 Total credit hours: 4

 If a student were to take all of these courses, they could graduate with 45 hours of college credit.
 If you were to only count those courses that lead towards a four year degree, a student could earn up to 42 credit hours.
 The total cost for the 42 credit bearing courses would be $2161.